 By the end of your first visit, you will have a treatment plan.
 One plan for managing a migraine attack and, if necessary, another for prevention.
 Make sure you know your personalized plan for each:

 - Acute therapy: How will you treat a mild attack (0-3 on the pain scale), a moderate attack (4-6) and a severe migraine attack (7-10)?
-When you’ve exhausted those remedies, at what point you call the doctor?
+When you’ve exhausted those remedies, at what point do you call the doctor?

 - Prevention: What is your plan for migraine reduction if you have frequent attacks?
 This is likely a multi-modal approach that could include medication, lifestyle changes and mindfulness practices to reduce stress.

 Remember that your treatment plan is a work-in-progress that will be tailored to your body’s unique response.
-At each of your future follow-up visits, you’ll be asked whether your migraine condition has improved since your last visit, gotten worse, or remained the same.
-Based on your answers, your doctor will continue to modify your treatment plan over time.
+At each of your future follow-up visits, you’ll be asked whether your migraine has improved since your last visit, gotten worse, or remained the same.
+Based on your answers, your migraine doctor will continue to modify your treatment plan over time.
 Like we said, this is just the beginning.

 For now, at the end of your visit, take a moment to celebrate your courage.
 You’ve come so far, and with your new tools for migraine management, you’re about to take another step on the journey.